colcon/colcon.readthedocs.org/user/overriding-packages.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If ABI has changed, then every package in the underlay which depends on the overridden package (directly or indirectly) must be overridden too.
-If only ABI has changed, the same versions of those packages can be used because they only need to be recompiled.
+If only ABI has changed, then no changes to the packages are needed.
+Compiling them again is enough.

 Renamed or deleted Python modules still importable
 **************************************************